 The Sacred Cenote was a place of pilgrimage for the ancient Mayans, and even, most of the offerings that were promised were not from Yucatan and the pilgrims had to travel great distances to offer their precious objects to Chac.

 When the cenote was excavated, numerous precious objects were found, including: gold, jade, shell, wood and wooden objects that were preserved in the water.

 They also found skeletons of men and boys with injuries consistent with the sacrifice.
 Young women were the most common sacrifice, and it is presumed that it was because they had power in their beauty.

 This Sacred Cenote has the most important and renowned remains of the Mayan civilization.
-In 1988 it was named a World Heritage Site by the UNESCO and later, in 2007 it was named as one of the seven wonders of the modern world.
+In 1988 it was named a World Heritage Site by UNESCO and later, in 2007 it was named one of the seven wonders of the modern world.